blib-la/hyv/README.md

 }
 ```

-👇 While we develop this library, have fun reading this story written by one of our Hyv authors:
+👇 While we develop this library, have fun reading this story suggested, written and illustrated by three Hyv agents:

 <br clear="both"/>